peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers.

  Determines whether this object's mantissa and exponent are equal to those of another object.

   <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision binary float.

 <b>Return Value:</b>

  `true
-      ` if this object's mantissa and exponent are equal to those of another bject; otherwise, `false ` .
+            `  if this object's mantissa and exponent are equal to those of another object; otherwise,  `false `  .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>other</i>
  is null.

 <a id="EqualsInternal_PeterO_ExtendedFloat"></a>
 ### EqualsInternal